civictechdc/codefordc.github.com/_resources/codeofconduct.md

 Except for instances where it would significantly impede productivity, there is always room on a Code for DC project for one more person.
 Unless doing so would be counter-productive to the goals of the project, anybody who is interested in a project is allowed to join it.

+## Aspirations

+While this document exists primarily to prevent certain bad behavior, we also believe that our community members should work towards a higher standard.
+To that end, we strongly encourage the following conduct, though they are considered aspirational rather than necessary.

+### Build With, Not For

+Work to ensure that the community is well-represented in all stages of development.
+Seek out those who are under-represented, and remove barriers to access.
+Listen as much—or more—than you speak, and give full consideration to all ideas, even if they seem improbable at first.

+### Empower, Experiment, and Find a Way for Everybody to Contribute

+When more people share their knowledge and skills, they give a project a greater chance to succeed.
+When somebody shows up with an unusual skill, look for ways to fit them into the team rather than reasons why it wouldn't work.
+Experiment with new approaches, and don't be afraid to try something that might not work.

 ## Procedures

 ### Making a Report

-If you are unable to resolve the issue, or are uncomfortable doing so, you should contact a Captain.
+If you are unable to resolve the issue, or are uncomfortable doing so, you should contact a Captain, either in person or electronically.
 Captains agree to keep information shared in association with a Code of Conduct violation private, and may reveal it only with the approval of the affected person(s).
 Contact information for each Captain is listed on the [About page](/about.html), and you can also send an anonymous (or non-anonymous) message through the [Contact page](/contact.html), in which case it will be seen by all Captains.
+Please be aware that electronic reports may not be seen immediately.

 When making a report, the following information is useful, but not required: